ole1986/a3-exile-scratchie/README.md

 ## Scratchies (*lottery like* MINIGAME for Exile Mod) v0.2

-This extension is licensed under th Arma Public Licence (APL)
+This extension is licensed under the Arma Public Licence (APL)

 Author: ole1986